 I was in my thirties, a new mom and young wife, before that voice caught my attention.
-By the time I turned forty, not only had that voice grabbed my attention, but it welled up and rose to the occasion.
+By the time I turned forty, I couldn’t ignore it anymore.
 The me that had been too afraid to express myself for fear of displeasing those around me didn’t have a choice but to step aside.

 Truly, me being able to put aside my deep abiding fear (operating in fear was a lifestyle for me) to make room for the power in me that is greater than anything I could be afraid of, was nothing short of a modern day parting of the sea.

 All that to say, the strength to improve your self-esteem comes from deep within and becomes so strong you can’t avoid it any longer.

 7 Ways to Improve Your Self-Esteem as a Woman

 It has taken many, many years and lots of baby steps to recover from that mindset.
 One of the things I did to make that shift was very unintentional and oh so basic: I started washing my face at night.
 I know.
 So stinkin’ simple.
 But taking the time to make my own cleansing oil and go through a nighttime skincare routine was like a little love note to myself.
 All it said was “you’re worth it.”

 That leads to my first tip for improving your self-esteem and that is this: practice self-care.
 If you struggle with the idea of self-care, then start with uncovering the truth about self-care.